Who we are

 Mike Luecht’s passion for history, education and philanthropy are the driving forces behind making the formerly private Luecht Historical Collection now available for students, community groups, researchers and lifelong learners of all stripes.

-For roughly 25 years, Luecht collected unique historical materials – from an inaugural George Washington button to letters penned by U.S. presidents, centuries-old maps, important documents from around the world, newspapers and more.
+For roughly 27 years, Luecht collected unique historical materials – from an inaugural George Washington button to letters penned by U.S. presidents, centuries-old maps, important documents from around the world, newspapers and more.

 Luecht spent more than 17 years as founder, president and CEO of Itasca-based ML Realty Partners.
 Previously, he worked for 14 years at McShane Corporation, where he also was president.
 Throughout those years, he served on various corporate and community boards as well as advising leadership for various entities.
-These included agencies assisting victims of domestic violence, those providing mental health services, as well as particular attention towards people in need of basic resources.
+Besides companies, these included agencies assisting victims of domestic violence, those providing mental health services, as well as particular attention towards people in need of basic resources.

 But his greatest focus, he said, came from his family’s devotion to educational access initiatives, an example being scholarship and mentoring programs he and his wife, Judy, founded in Chicago and Joliet.
-Additionally, the Luechts were part of the Promise Program, which offered free tuition to McHenry County College (MCC) students during the global financial crisis in the late 2000s.
+Additionally, the Luechts were part of the Promise Program, which offered free tuition to McHenry County College (MCC) students during the global financial crisis in the late 2000’s.
 And it is in that vein, belief in access, that the Luecht Historical Collection now dwells at MCC.

 “With its focus on learning, McHenry County College is central to creating an environment of curiosity, inspiration and innovation,” Luecht said.
 “For us, there’s no better location in the Chicagoland area for The Luecht Historical Collection.”